 the lowest tested efficiencies, some just the highest, some publish both the lowest and highest, and some use an average.
 For this chart, we've

-used the HIGHEST steady state efficiency rating, interpolating the unpublished data where necessary.
+used the HIGHEST steady state efficiency rating published by each manufacturer.

 To determine the minimum & maximum heat OUTPUT, we multiply the minimum & maximum INPUT ratings by the EFFICIENCY rating.
 For